Daniel Ilan is counsel based in the New York office.

 , International Financial Law Review

-Mr. Ilan also led the IP representation of Nortel Networks Inc. in its recent groundbreaking sale of IP addresses to Microsoft, as well as on other IP matters relating to Nortel’s ongoing bankruptcy, including its highly complicated asset sales, such as the divestitures of its 3G and 4G wireless businesses, Enterprise Solutions Business and optical and Ethernet business.
-The Nortel asset sales, collectively, were named Investment Dealer’s Digest
+.
+Mr. Ilan also led the IP representation of Nortel on other IP matters relating to Nortel’s ongoing bankruptcy, including its highly complicated asset sales, such as the divestitures of its 3G and 4G wireless businesses and the Optical and Ethernet business.

-, December 2011, Feature Article) and "European Antitrust and Patent Acquisitions: Trolls in the Patent Thickets" (Competition Law International
+, December 2011) and "European Antitrust and Patent Acquisitions: Trolls in the Patent Thickets" (Competition Law International

 , August 2012, with Maurits Dolmans) and authored "Trademark Licensing in M&A Deals: Some Strategic Considerations for Sellers and Buyers" (The Licensing Journal